cookiengineer/cookie.engineer/weblog/articles/the-problems-with-web-browsers.md

 the problem is using a UDP socket via mobile internet connection.

-As Internet Service Providers are always allowing UDP (because it's their means of how to track their users) there's always be an unlimited UDP socket on `port 53`.
+As Internet Service Providers are always allowing UDP (because it's their means of how to track their users) there'll always be an unlimited UDP socket on `port 53`.
 Literally, this is how you can get unlimited internet bandwidth on mobile, and how to break out of your throttled internet.
 BTW it works in Europe, too.